Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for multiple giant atoms

-Figure \ref{SpectrumManyS}B shows the atomic and the photonic excitation amplitudes for the lowermost and the uppermost BSs in the lower metaband.
-Here we choose a 1D chain of $N_a=10$ separate atoms with $\Delta n=\Delta m=1$.
+Figure \ref{SpectrumManyS}B shows the atomic and the photonic excitation amplitudes for the lowermost and the uppermost BSs in the lower metaband, with $\Delta n=\Delta m=1$ and $N_a=10$.
 The coupling strength is set as a relatively large value $g=5J$, so that the tight-binding Hamiltonian \eqref{H1DTB} is a good approximation.
 One can see that the results obtained from tight-binding approximation (the red disks in Fig.~\ref{SpectrumManyS}B) are in good agreement with the full numerical ones (the bars in Fig.~\ref{SpectrumManyS}B).
-One can see that in such a multi-atom BS, the photonic cloud mainly concentrate around the sites connecting to the excited atoms, with the photonic excitation amplitudes being proportional to the corresponding atomic excitation amplitudes.
-Note that these properties are also applicable to braided and nested configurations of 1D atomic arrays, as shown in the following subsections.
+The photonic cloud mainly concentrate around the sites connecting to the excited atoms, with the photonic excitation amplitudes being proportional to the corresponding atomic excitation amplitudes.